Phileosopher/commonplace/morality.md

 Morals are actions that prioritize serving [individual beings](humanity.md) and [social groups](groups-small.md) over things, though how much and who is a [constantly debated question](paradoxes.md).

+Philosophers love to talk independently about the "good", the "[beautiful](values-quality.md)", and the "[true](reality.md)", but both beautiful and true things have absolutely no value whatsoever without goodness.

 Morality comes from "mores", which is at least partly a [social construct](groups-small.md) built around establishing [order](understanding-certainty.md).
 When implemented with more clear [logic](logic.md), mores becomes [laws](people-rules.md).

 ## Context